Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The spatial structure of the solid

 Let $(\Lambda_n)_n$ be a van Hove sequence.
 The sequence of linear functionals $\mean_n: C_\pe(\R^d)\to \C$,

 admits a converging subsequence in the weak-*-topology.
 By going over to a sub-sequence we may assume that exists for all $f\in C_\pe(\R^d)$.
 It then defines a positive linear functional on $C_\pe(\R^d)$ of norm $1$ which is easily seen to be translation invariant.
 It can be used to define the frequencies of patches.
-Indeed, the frequency of an $R$-patch class $\mathcal P$ is the density of the set $\pe_\mathcal P= \{x\in \R^d : B_R[\pe;x] \in \mathcal P\}$ of points where it occurs, and this density is determined via $\mean$: Given any continuous function $\kappa:\R^d\to \R$ of compact support and integral $1$, the frequency of $\Pp$ is $\mean(\kappa\ast \delta_{\pe_\Pp})$. \begin{itemize} \item[UCF] We say that $\pe$ has UCF (uniformly existing cluster frequencies), if all van Hove sequences define the same frequencies of its $R$-patches. \end{itemize} If $\pe$ has UCF then the frequency of $\Pp$ is given by the naive formula: count the points in $B_R(x)\cap \pe_\Pp$ devide by the volume of $B_R(x)$ and consider the limit when $R\to +\infty$.
+Indeed, the frequency of an $R$-patch class $\mathcal P$ is the density of the set $\pe_\mathcal P= \{x\in \R^d : B_R[\pe;x] \in \mathcal P\}$ of points where it occurs, and this density is determined via $\mean$: Given any continuous function $\kappa:\R^d\to \R$ of compact support and integral $1$, the frequency of $\Pp$ is $\mean(\kappa\ast \delta_{\pe_\Pp})$.
+If all van Hove sequences define the same frequencies of its $R$-patches then the frequency of $\Pp$ is given by the naive formula: count the points in $B_R(x)\cap \pe_\Pp$ devide by the volume of $B_R(x)$ and consider the limit when $R\to +\infty$.